iain17/decentralizer/README.md

 - Matchmaking
 - File storage
+- Peer to Peer communication
+- Private and public key system.
+A way to control and sign updates to the network to control it.

 ## Why

 Often times I've wondered what it would take to create a simple piece of software that will take care of all the hard work to decentralize a service.
+Use cases for this piece of software are endless.
+From games to commercial enterprise software where a business wants a low cost highly scalable backend that will still work even after support has ended for it!

 ## How

 - DHT
 - IRC
+- mDNS (bonjour)
 - [IPFS](https://github.com/ipfs/go-ipfs)
 - [UDP hole punching (Stun)](https://github.com/ccding/go-stun)
 - UpNp

 ## Disclaimer

 This project is a work in progress.
 Please do not use it unless you know what you're doing.
-Don't expect any support and do NOT use this in production!
+I discourage anyone from using this in production.